South Africa: Kruger, Cape Town & Stellenbosch Vineyards - 10 Days

 Stellenbosch: Wine and Dine

 Known for good food and wine, Stellenbosch offers a welcome contrast to the safari adventures thus far.
 Set amongst the verdant green vineyards and with the towering Drakenstein mountains in distance, its easy to imagine just sitting and just "being" in this peaceful of a place.
 But first things first-dig into a three course dinner at Mertia restaurant, known for their colourful plates inspired by what grows locally.
 Your hardest choice today is whether its wine or coffee after dinner.
 Walk to Granite Rock for an outdoor picnic breakfast.
 Then, a flight from Kruger brings you southbound to Cape Town.
-Before your Cape Town discoveries start, spend two days discovering the vineyards of Stellenbosch.
+Before your Cape Town discoveries start, spend two days discovering the bustling town and quiet vineyards of Stellenbosch.
 Delicious food and wine await.

 • Day 7